 - Maintain Evidence – Specific factors of your injury are important.
 Preserving physical evidence is crucial to your case.
 If possible, seek advice from other doctors to determine the level of your injury caused by a medication error, medical mistake, defective device or another factor that led to your harm.

 - Speak with an Attorney – Many individuals never follow-up on a medical malpractice case because they believe it will be too costly to hire a lawyer.
 However, personal injury law firms that specialize in medical malpractice cases typically work on contingency, meaning no upfront payments are required.
 Their fees are paid only after the case has been settled out-of-court or the jury has awarded the victim in a lawsuit trial.
 A skilled attorney can mean the difference between success and failure in obtaining the financial compensation you deserve for your injury.

 Breese Illinois Medical Malpractice Lawyers

-If your family believes that your loved one suffered injury or harm while a patient and St. Joseph’s Hospital, contact the law firm of Rosenfeld injury lawyers now.
+If your family believes that your loved one suffered injury or harm while a patient and St. Joseph’s Hospital, contact the law firm of Rosenfeld Injury Lawyers LLC now.
 Our skillful Breese medical malpractice attorneys have successfully resolved numerous financial claims for compensation for victims of neglect.